-Waiting on Wanda: Whether we run out of 2021 Atlantic storm names is a wild card
+Waiting on Wanda: Will we run out of storm names this hurricane season?

 There are several atmospheric factors contributing to a season that has already secured a bronze medal for named storm occurrence.
 A multiyear climate oscillation known as La Niña is showering the basin with conditions supportive for tropical cyclone development, and global warming is almost certainly increasing the oceanic heat content that storms use to form and strengthen.

 However, just because 2021 may become only the third season to overshoot the naming list does not mean this is the third most supportive hurricane environment in known meteorological history.
-Non-atmospheric factors likely also play a role.
+Nonatmospheric factors probably also play a role.

-Brian McNoldy, senior research associate at the University of Miami and hurricane expert for Capital Weather Gang, notes that a significant factor driving the increase in named storm occurrence could well be improvements in weather satellite technology.
+Brian McNoldy, senior research associate at the University of Miami and hurricane expert for Capital Weather Gang, notes that a significant factor driving the increase in named storm occurrence could be improvements in weather satellite technology.

-“Satellites have evolved and improved drastically over the past 55 years or so since they started providing us with data,” says McNoldy.
+“Satellites have evolved and improved drastically over the past 55 years or so since they started providing us with data,” McNoldy said.
 “We are bound to catch more ‘marginal’ storms now than decades ago.”

 This greater storm detection can explain some of the increase in the number of names, especially the short-lived, weak storms that do not impact land.
-The tropical Atlantic has been home to many of these so-called ‘shorties’ this year.
+The tropical Atlantic has been home to many of these so-called “shorties” this year.

 Named storm count can still be a useful metric, though, as long as such nuances are considered, McNoldy said.
-And it is important to note that the abundance of ‘shorties’ could well have roots in human-caused climate change, too.
+And it is important to note that the abundance of shorties could well have roots in human-caused climate change, too.

 “A warmer ocean could mean that what would have been unfavorable for storm development decades ago could now be marginally favorable, so we start seeing these systems sneak in where they were absent before,” McNoldy said.

-Feuerstein is a college junior studying meteorology at Cornell University.
+Jacob Feuerstein is a college junior studying meteorology at Cornell University.